-For the year ended December 31, 2018, the Company reported total expenses of \$4,370,772 compared to \$1,847,344 for the prior year.
-Included in reported total expenses for the current year was an annual incentive plan expense of \$2,585,394 (2017 - \$nil) and stock-based compensation of \$546,490 (2017 - \$209,970).
+For the three months ended March 31, 2019, the Company reported total expenses of \$316,964 compared to \$226,358 for the prior period.
+Included in reported total expenses for the current period was stock-based compensation of \$106,699 (2018 - \$nil).
 The annual incentive plan expense was initiated during the three months ended September 30, 2018 by the Board of Directors.
 Under the annual incentive plan, key consultants and management of the Company are entitled to an annual incentive bonus based on the performance of the Company's investment portfolio.
 The bonus pool is based on certain performance metrics based on the Company's net realized capital gains, plus interest and dividends over certain hurdle rates, calculated on an annual basis and accrued quarterly.
-Commissions incurred on the trading activity during the year amounted to \$211,499 and have been separately disclosed on the income statement.
-Operating expenses of \$1,238,888 for the current year (2017 - \$1,637,374) were decreased from prior year as there were elevated salaries, consulting fees and general and administrative costs under previous management in the previous year.
-An income tax provision of \$286,326 was incurred as a result of property sales within the Company's consolidated subsidiary Newborn Realty Corporation.
+The annual incentive plan accrual for the three months ended March 31, 2019 was \$nil (2018 - \$nil).
+Commissions incurred on the trading activity during the year amounted to \$42,910 and have been separately disclosed on the income statement.
+Operating expenses of \$210,265 for the current period (2018 - \$226,358) were decreased from prior period as there were consulting fees and general and administrative costs incurred in the previous period which were one-time consulting costs.